-Imagine that the fate of every candidate interviewing for any role at Google was based only on one factor, regardless of how good you answered the questions asked to you during the interview: Mood of the interviewer.
-Furthermore, it feels the same way regardless of the role you are interviewing for: product managers, sales managers, technical account managers, and even director and leader roles.
+Imagine that the fate of every candidate for any role at Google interview was based only on one factor, regardless of how well you answered the questions asked to you during the interview: The mood of the interviewer.
+Furthermore, it feels the same way regardless of the role you are interviewing for: product manager, sales manager, technical account manager, and even director and leader roles.

 Well, don’t worry 🙂 It is not always that bad.
 While it is true that getting offers from a reputable company like Google is getting harder every day, actually you can influence factors like the mood of the interviewer with proper technique during your interviews.

-Before we discuss the top 3 most frequently asked questions in Google interviews, we would like to discuss an idea that was mentioned repeatedly by our customers who got job offers and by our service providers that have the highest ratings: “Controlling the Narrative”.
+Before we discuss the top 3 most frequently asked questions in Google interviews and share our Google interview tips, we would like to discuss an idea that was mentioned repeatedly by our customers who got job offers and by our service providers that have the highest ratings: “Controlling the Narrative”.

 Controlling the narrative is a process in which you manage the interview session so that you influence the atmosphere of the meeting and control the perception of the recruiter.